patricksavalle/devops-project-template/content/optimization-method.md

 Incident management is not optimization.
 Optimizations are fed back to the planning process whereas incidents are handled immediately.

 Optimizations include:
-- Refactorings to improve modularity or to better match functional modularity
+- Refactorings to improve modularity or remove weak design
-- Improving performance
-- Reduce resource usage
+- Improving performance and resource usage
-- Improving UX
+- Improving UX and functionality
 - Removing slack, engineering debt or TODO's
-- Redesign weak functionality

 ## Best Practices

-- [ ] Build for observability (logging, tracing, monitoring) and testing in production (fault injection, user rings)
+- [ ] Build for observability (logging, tracing, monitoring)

+- [ ] Build for testing in production (fault injection, user rings)

 - [ ] Explicitly define optimality, make deviations objective